 In recent years, a hot-topic issue of awareness is driving while fatigued and the danger sleepy drivers pose to everyone on the road.
 Drowsy driving is hazardous for any motorist, especially when the tired operator in question is behind the wheel of an 80,000-pound large commercial truck capable of annihilating smaller vehicles in its path.

-Driver fatigue plays a role in up to 100,000 accidents reported each year, according to the National Highway Traffic Safety Administration.
-But this is likely a conservative estimate, considering that many motorists who caused an accident while drowsy may be reluctant to admit it.
+Driver fatigue plays a role in up to 100,000 accidents reported each year, according to the National Highway Traffic Safety Administration (NHTSA).
+This is likely a conservative estimate, considering that many motorists who caused an accident while drowsy may be reluctant to admit it.

 What is Highway Hypnosis?

 Also known as white line fever, highway hypnosis is a phenomenon that’s common among truck drivers and other people who spend a lot of time on the road.
 Watching the road for long periods of time can put truckers in a dazed, trance-like state where the body still performs all the functions of driving, but the mind is elsewhere.
 In this condition, the driver is technically awake, but his brain activity more closely resembles that of someone who is asleep.

 Some truckers may wonder: if their bodies are still capable of driving why it matters if they’re a little “zoned out?”
 The answer is simple.
 The mind works much slower in this trance-like state, which can cause reduced reaction times.
 The weight of large commercial vehicles means operators require greater stopping distance and other special handling, so it’s important for them to be able to react to traffic issues, road hazards, or adverse weather conditions as quickly as possible.

 Additionally, highway hypnosis can cause an already tired trucker to become even sleepier, which greatly increases his chances of falling asleep while driving.